Funding your WIL experience

 - register their travel information in the Deakin Abroad Portal (international placements only)

-Grants are subject to availability and are awarded between $100 to $500 for rural or interstate placements and $500 to $1,000 for an international placement.
+Grants are subject to availability and are awarded up to $500 for rural or interstate placements and up to $1,000 for an international placement.
 Grants amounts are determined based on responses in travel grant application, duration of placement and average cost of living in placement location compared to Australia.